Helps Promote Digestion

 AOR’s Gymnema-75 is an evidence-based, high dose extract of Gymnema sylvestre.
 Those looking for a natural support for blood sugar management and candida control will benefit from supplementing with this ancient Indian herb.

-Gymnema-75 is a high-potency extract of Gymnema sylvestre, an herb used in traditional Ayurvedic medicine to help promote digestion and manage cravings.
+Gymnema-75 is a high-potency extract of Gymnema sylvestre, an herb used in traditional Ayurvedic medicine to help promote digestion.

 Take 1 capsule daily with food, 2 hours before or after taking other medications, or as directed by a qualified health care practitioner.